 rugs designed by ERIC HILDEBRANDT

 TEMPLE rugs activate a space.
 They command attention because they elicit emotions.
 They are alive and have energy.
-The natural materials are luxurious and the color choices are inspired.
-The textural quality of the pile heights, carving and shapes are central to the aesthetic approach.
+The natural materials are so luxurious and the color choices are inspired.
+The textural quality of the pile heights, carving and shapes are central to the aesthetic approach and the experience of living with the rugs.
+They are made for bare feet.

 The designs start from the smallest artistic gesture – a graphic glitch, a smudge on glass, the edge of a sculpture – then move through digital manipulation, finally transforming through natural materials into A NEW DESIGN LANGUAGE expressed beautifully in stunning rugs.